-The Strategy aims for stable returns with lower risk.
 The objective is to deliver returns exceeding the Consumer Prices Index ("CPI") by 2.25% per annum before fees and tax, over a suggested investment timeframe of 1+ years.

 Investment asset allocation and ranges

 The benchmark investment allocation is comprised of the following funds and weights.